Nepiki/Guides/(WIP)-Pokémon-Trading-Card-Game-2:-The-Invasion-of-Team-GR!.md

 Recommended Deck Build

-Strategy Tips:
+Strategy Tips: Hurricane Deck

-* The only Electric Pokemon he has are four Zapdos, which don't really pose much of a threat due to the high energy cost to attack, so Pidgeot's weakness to Electric doesn't matter.
-His deck is mostly trainer cards and energy.
-He only has 12 Pokemon in his deck and no evolutions.

 * Use searching items, such as Computer Search and Pokeball, to find your evolution cards quickly.
 If you already have them, Double Colorless Energy or Gust of Wind are solid choices.

 * He has four Chansey and he'll prioritize them, if he can.
-He'll attach enough energy to Chansey to use Scrunch as a way to stall while he powers up the Zapdos on the bench.
-If you deal at least 40 damage to it, he usually won't use Double-Edge unless Zapdos is already powered up.
+He'll attach enough energy to Chansey and use Scrunch to stall while he powers up Zapdos on the bench.
 He can use Scoop Up to get Chansey off the field, if retreating isn't an option, so don't wait until the last moment to start removing energy from Zapdos.

 * Gust of Wind is useful in order to drag Zapdos onto the field, and Hurricane it back to his hand, if you don't have any energy removal cards available to you at the time.

 * He uses energy removal cards but you should end up with plenty energy to keep Pidgeot at full power.
-While Wing Attack isn't the strongest, it should be plenty to whittle down his Pokémon until you can Hurricane for the win.
-With good RNG, you can get Pidgeot onto the field, and ready to Hurricane, before he can start filling his bench.
+Wing Attack his Pokémon until you can Hurricane for the win.
+With good RNG, you can get Pidgeot onto the field, and be ready to Hurricane, before he can start filling his bench.

 ***